 Designed to provide teacher education candidates prior to the student teaching semester with a supervised laboratory experience involving active participation in the classroom.
 Fall.
+Prerequisite: Stage II.

 Note 1: Open only to the Professional Year student.
-Minimum of 40 hours of observation and participation in the assigned classroom required for all licensure areas; one full day per week for elementary education majors and education of the deaf and hard of hearing majors.
+Minimum of 40 hours of observation and participation in the assigned classroom required for all licensure areas; one full day per week suggested for elementary education majors and required for education of the deaf and hard of hearing majors.